18F/18f.gsa.gov/_posts/2020-04-14-rapid-implementation-of-policy-as-code.md

 No policy or rule stays the same forever.
 In response to a crisis, policy changes often come much faster, and stakes can be higher.
 A new rule might change the amount of benefit someone receives as part of a safety net program, or make someone eligible who was previously ineligible.

-But these changes are only effective once they are implemented.
+But policy changes only create impact once they are implemented.
 And in 2020, almost all social service programs use digital systems to manage eligibility and enrollment.
 Most policies written into legal code will eventually need to be programmed into these digital systems as part of implementation.<sup>1</sup> These digital systems include tools used by caseworkers, front-end portals used by clients, and back-end systems that administer benefits.

-**Especially during a crisis, speed and accuracy are critically important.** If you work for a government agency that is creating, revising, or interpreting new rules right now, you may be wondering:
+If you are working on implementing new rules during this critical time, you may be wondering:

 > *“What can I do to speed up the implementation of these new rules?
 What can I do to make sure that my agency’s updated rules are interpreted and implemented accurately in our digital systems?”*